Sedation Dentistry San Antonio - Sleep Dentist

 Dental Phobia or Anxiety Keeping you from the Dentist?

-At San Antonio Oral Surgery, we understand that going to the dentist isn’t easy for many people.
+At San Antonio Oral Surgery & Dental Implants, we understand that going to the dentist isn’t easy for many people.
 In fact, by some estimates, nearly half of the population in United States has some level of dental fear or anxiety that keeps them from seeing their dentist regularly.
 In fact, the Journal of the American Dental Association estimates that as many as 12 percent of adults suffer from dental anxiety so bad that they completely avoid the dentist.
-This is why, at San Antonio Oral Surgery, we offer sedation dentistry services.
+This is why, at San Antonio Oral Surgery & Dental Implants, we offer sedation dentistry services.
 We are excited to provide this sleep dentistry option, so you can enjoy a relaxing dental visit and receive the treatment you need comfortably.
 By offering both nitrous and IV sedation, our team ensures patients receive comprehensive care and remain at ease.

 Dentistry, especially oral surgery, is changing rapidly because technology and science is moving faster than ever before.
 Amazing dental rehabilitation cases that were once thought impossible are now a reality.
 With advances in imaging technology and computer-guided surgical procedures, we can transform your smile in amazing ways.
 However, all of the amazing advances in oral surgery can’t do anything for you if you’re not visiting your dentist.